dzmitry-lahoda/lahoda-xyz/learning/rust/visibility.typ

 ## Power

 Rust also does not seems a powerfull as for example
-C# (https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers, partial, ide/debuger hidden/step throught, non static class with private ctro), but in reality it is as rich as others.
+C# (https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers, partial, ide/debuger hidden/step throught, interplay of ctors/statics with visibility),
+but in reality it is as rich as others.